Monday, December 18, 2017

 The swing

 Years ago I told Hubby I wanted an iron bench for a window nook just outside of our dining room in our new house.
 He was so proud to show me that he had purchased one - come out and see.
 To my disappointment I saw - a swing.
-Not what I wanted, but he had gone to the effort and bought it, because I had asked him to. {Lesson learned: if you have something very specific you want, don't go sending someone else to find it for you.
-Do the work to find it yourself!} I put a couple of pretty toss pillows on it, surrounded it with a couple of large potted plants, and called it done.
+He had gone to the effort and bought it, because I had asked him to.
+I put a couple of pretty toss pillows on it, surrounded it with a couple of large potted plants, and called it good.

 Sunday, June 11, 2017